 Tsuzuki seemed taken aback by the question, but only for a heartbeat.
 "While you were down there I spoke to Watari.
 He had something to say about those Hebrew characters you wrote down for me."

 "Truth, huh?"
 That sounded like the kind of joke Muraki would make, Hisoka thought, the image of those three characters written across Fujisawa's forehead resurfacing in his mind.
 "Except Fujisawa was no golem.
-Just like Maria Wong was no vampire, and Tsubaki wasn't possessed.
+Just like Maria Wong was no vampire, and Tsubaki wasn't possessed by a ghost.
 That was just another lie.
-He was just an ordinary person Muraki brought back to life."
-Hisoka would not have been surprised if the mark had turned out to be only for show, or if it had had more to do with his own reaction to it and his curse than Fujisawa.
+He was just an ordinary person Muraki brought back to life and twisted around to do his dirty work for him."
+Hisoka would not have been surprised if the mark had turned out to be only for show.
+Or if it had been meant more as a message to Hisoka, a personal note from Muraki to say he remembered his handiwork.

 "That's just like Muraki, then," Tsuzuki sighed as he pushed himself back on his feet.
 "Lying, I mean.
 Right, Hisoka?"